Wanting Qu: Personal life

 It was reported in January 2015 that Qu and Vancouver mayor Gregor Robertson were dating, and they publicly confirmed that they were in a relationship in February 2015.
 The relationship drew criticism from some as Robertson was still married to Amy Robertson (although the two had separated).
 Qu and Robertson broke up in May 2017.

-On April 24, 2015, Qu's mother Zhang Mingjie was arrested in China due to allegations of corruption, embezzlement (of roughly $350 million CNY or $55 million USD) and abuse of power, claiming that she had participated in the "sale of state properties below market value for personal profit".
+On April 24, 2015, Qu's mother Zhang Mingjie was arrested in China due to severe corruption, embezzlement (of roughly $350 million CNY or $55 million USD) and abuse of power, claiming that she had participated in the "sale of state properties below market value for personal profit".
 Qu's mother had previously been relieved from her duties related to the city's urban construction and renewal activities in the fall of 2014.
-Roughly 566 workers families was ruined by her, many has died under the cold of -25.6 F, but more had committed suicided because they has lost their only source of income and their subsidy got embezzled.
-Before her mother got arrested, she had transferred all her money to Qu.
 Qu did not publicly comment on the matter, but uploaded an "enigmatic" photo to her Weibo account urging "patience".
 She later posted a message on Instagram saying "I want nothing but love, health and happiness for her.
 She's my mother.
 I'm her only child.
 No one can replace her in my heart.
 Despite our differences, we share the same blood."
 Both Qu's record label and Mayor Robertson's office declined to comment, with Robertson's director of communications saying "That's not something that this office would be commenting on".
-In 2016, it is reported that Qu's mother is facing the death penalty in China.
+In 2016, it was reported that Qu's mother is facing the death penalty in China.

 On March 9, 2018, Qu gave an update on her mother's case, saying that she believed Chinese law was "perfect and righteous" and that she had faith there would be a positive outcome.
 She added that no judgment had been issued since the trial's end in 2016.
 Qu's comments regarding her mother being "her hero" have caused controversy in China, with some accusing Qu of overlooking the seriousness of the case and refusing to believe her mother could be guilty.
 On 18 November 2021, Qu's mother Zhang Mingjie was sentenced to life imprisonment after the courts of China found her guilty of bribery and abuse of power.